fredgibbs/fredgibbs.github.io/courses/digital-history/index.md

 - Critique how digital publishing challenges historical authority and expertise

 ## Work Requirements and Grading
 - Thorough preparedness and engaged participation in most every class meeting.
 This is a class that's focused on discussing and making things, not just memorizing and regurgitating a historical narrative.
+(30 points; note this is roughly 2 points per day)
-(35 points)
+- Transcription (10 points)
+- Overview of Medical Heritage (10 points)
+- Hathi Trust Exploration (10 points)
-- Spatial history research project (15 points)
+- Spatial History Map (10 points)
+- Equitable contribution to collaborative Digital History Project (10 points)
-- 2 ~800-word critiques of digital history/humanities projects (10 points each; 20 total)
+- ~1000-word critique of digital history/humanities project (10 points)
-- 2 Peer critiques (of the above critiques) (5 points each; 10 total)
-- 1 ~5-minute video website review.
-We'll spend time in class discussing how to make these.
-But yes, they are videos, not written reviews.
-(20 points)
+- 8 Reading responses (2 points each)
+- Yes I know these add up to 106.
+You're welcome.
+- All revised work is due Tuesday, May 7, by 9:30am (the end of our scheduled final exam).

 ### Grade Distribution